cdap-guides/cdap-bi-guide/README.rst

   cdap-cli.sh send stream purchases "Bob,   10,      apple"

-Now that purchase events have been sent to CDAP, they can be integrated with a BI tool such as Pentaho Data Integration.
-*Pentaho Data Integration* is an advanced, open source business intelligence tool that can execute transformations of data coming from various sources.
+Now that purchase events have been sent to CDAP, they can be integrated with a BI tool such as *Pentaho Data Integration*. *Pentaho Data Integration* is an advanced, open source business intelligence tool that can execute transformations of data coming from a variety of sources.

 #.
-Before opening the *Pentaho Data Integration* application, copy the `co.cask.cdap.cdap-explore-jdbc-<version>.jar`
+Before opening the *Pentaho Data Integration* application, copy the ``co.cask.cdap.cdap-explore-jdbc-<version>.jar``
-   file to the `lib` directory of *Pentaho Data Integration*, located at the root of the application's directory.
+   file to the ``lib`` directory of *Pentaho Data Integration*, located at the root of the application's directory.
 #.
 Open *Pentaho Data Integration*.
 #.
-Open ./resources/total_spend_per_user.ktr
+Open ``./resources/total_spend_per_user.ktr``

    This has a transformation...
 TODO (Explain)

 #.
-Double click on the CSV file input step, and change the filename to point to ./resources/prices.csv
+Double click on the CSV file input step, and change the filename to point to ``./resources/prices.csv``

    .. image:: docs/images/edit-csv-input-file.png

 #.
 To run this transformation, click Action -> Run.
 #.
-Once the transformation is done executing, click on the `Group by Customer` step to preview the final data.
+Once the transformation has completed executing, click on the *Group by Customer* step to preview the final data.

    .. image:: docs/images/preview-data.png